lahmizzar/pki-manager/README.md

  - public - CA files in DER format which are ready for publishing

 ### Important notes
- - config files for a root CA are stored in etc/
- - subfolders in etc/ are keeping intermediate CAs and signing CAs
- - the subfolder and the intermediate CA have to be named the same
  - don't use dots in file names eg sample.org.cfg (OpenSSL doesn't like that)

 ## Thanks